HUDAAALSHEHHI/classic_ai_ethics_lab_04_compliance_audit_model/README.md

 This experiment provides a foundation for real-time compliance dashboards, where organizations continuously monitor adherence to frameworks such as GDPR, CCPA, and ISO 27001.

-The overall insight reinforces that legal integrity is not achieved solely by enforcement—but by embedding ethics and security awareness directly within AI design.
+The overall insight reinforces that legal integrity is not achieved solely by enforcement but by embedding ethics and security awareness directly within AI design.